Books for 'Cats

 Open content has huge potential to increase accessible content on campus.
 Unlike traditional materials, it is not locked down and can be adapted and reformatted without extra permission, and is usually available in different formats.

-I am thinking of writing an open textbook.
+I am thinking of writing an open textbook or creating OER.
 What are my rights?
-Could I sell my book to a publisher later?
+Could I sell my materials to a commercial textbook publisher later if I want?

 If you write a textbook, you hold the copyright and have the power to share, edit, and sell your book as you wish.
 If you choose to make your textbook open, you would designate a Creative Commons license, which would give others the right to copy, share, and modify your work.
 Creative Commons licenses work in parallel with copyright, so you would retain copyright even when assigning a Creative Commons license.
 We are happy to meet with you to discuss copyright, publishing, and licensing in more detail.